infinum/qa-handbook/Automation/UI automation - Web (Puppeteer).md

 ## What is Puppeteer?

 Getting down to brass tacks, Puppeteer is probably the easiest way to do some UI automation in Chrome or Chromium.
-It can run in either full or headless mode.
+It can run in either full or headless mode (without the full browser UI).

 ## Use cases